Microsoft says new breach found in probe of suspected SolarWinds hackers

 Scott McConnell, a spokesman for Homeland Security's Cybersecurity and Infrastructure Security Agency, said the defensive group "is working with Microsoft and our interagency partners to evaluate the impact.
 We stand ready to assist any affected entities."

+A SolarWinds spokesperson said, "The latest cyberattack reported by Microsoft does not involve our company or our customers in any way."

-(Reporting by Joseph Menn; Editing by Aurora Ellis, Kenneth Maxwell and Chris Reese)
+(Reporting by Joseph Menn; Editing by Aurora Ellis, Kenneth Maxwell, Chris Reese and Daniel Wallis)

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)